ddycai/chord-transposer/README.md

 Chord Transposer
 ========

-A Javascript library for transposing musical chords from one key to another, including chords embedded in text such those found in lyrics/tabs.
-Only chords will be identified and transposed and whitespace is preserved.
+A Javascript library for transposing musical chords, including chords embedded in text such those found in lyrics/tabs.
+The transposer distinguishes between chords and regular text, only tranposing chords and preserving whitespace.

 The library is unit tested, and tests can be found in `test.js`.

 ## Usage

+### Transposing to a Specific Key

 Given some text containing chords, you can transpose it to any other key using `toKey`.
 The key signature taken by the transposer is always the major form.
 So